-This situation, together with the fact that Lar España only employs four people, makes the consumption of energy (0.018%) and water (0.007%) irrelevant as compared with the total portfolio consumption, as well as the material input and waste generated
+This situation, together with the fact that Lar España only employs four people, makes the consumption of energy (0.018%) and water (0.007%) irrelevant as compared with the total portfolio consumption, as well as the material input and waste generated from their work (approx. 0.0046%) as compared with total waste across the portfolio.

 Energy and water consumption figures are provided for information purposes as a corporate expense.

 However, the scale of this material input and waste is so minimal that they are not covered in this report, while the consumption and waste generated by the four employees are excluded from the calculation of the Company's environmental performance.